Converse was founded in 1889 by Dexter Edgar Converse to provide the liberal education of undergraduate women in a residential setting.

-Converse prides itself as a culture of belonging and collaboration that ignites creativity, innovation, and transformation.
+Converse University prides itself on embracing a culture of belonging and collaboration that ignites creativity, innovation, and transformation.
 Supporting our mission are seven core values that guide Converse’s commitment to creativity and the development of wise leaders.

 These enduring beliefs serve as the compass for Converse.
 They transcend time, extend across the institution and guide our actions and decisions.

 EXCELLENCE drives us to achieve the best in all that we pursue; to develop competence, confidence and courage to realize full potential in mind, body and spirit.